palaniaravind/sum-of-two-numbers/README.md

-where a,b store input value and c stores output value to take input we used scanner named as sc then we declared our condition
+where a,b store input value and c stores output value to take input we used scanner named as sc then we declared our condition which is addition as a,b are our inputs and c is output